soomla/android-levelup/README.md

 *This project is a part of The [SOOMLA](http://www.soom.la) Framework, which is a series of open source initiatives with a joint goal to help mobile game developers do more together.
-SOOMLA encourages better game design, economy modeling, social engagement and faster development.*
+SOOMLA encourages better game design, economy modeling, social engagement, and faster development.*

 # android-levelup